 The crystal skulls are a number of supposed artifacts that are kept by collectors and museums around the world.
-Claims regarding the crystal skulls range from them being tools of a sacrificial temple to supernatural tools of murder.
+People claim that they are items used in sacrificial temples or that they’re supernatural tools of murder.
 What they really are may be much simpler.

 The typical claims regarding the crystal skulls regard their origins.
 It is said that they are Mayan or Aztec artifacts.
 Some even say that they date back even farther.
 More specifically, proponents of the supernatural claims say that the Mitchell-Hedges Skull was brought here by aliens, held in Atlantis, used by the Knights Templar during the Crusades and somehow wound up in a Pre-Columbian temple in Belize by the early 1900s.
 Supernatural claims include spontaneous healing, holographic premonitions and the ability to kill the enemies of the owner from a distance.

 There are a number of small crystal skulls, but those that get the most attention are life-sized or nearly life-sized crystals skulls.
 Of these, four are the most famous.
 None of them is actually made of crystal.
 They are made of quartz, which, when polished and carved correctly, look like crystal.

 The Paris Skull

 The Paris Skull is a crystal skull that was owned by antique dealer Eugene Boban.
 It was eventually sold by Boban and now resides in the Musee de Quai Branly in Paris.
 It is 4 inches in height.
 Unlike the other skulls on this list, it has a hole drilled vertically through the center of it.
 Because of this, it is often assumed that it was once displayed on some sort of staff.